 In 1968, the demand for early childhood programs was so great that it was decided to add a fourth group of children.
-Enrollment in the preschool continued with 52 children until 1992, a class of two year olds was added bringing the total to 64 children.
+Enrollment in the preschool continued with 52 children until 1992, a class of two-year-olds was added bringing the total to 64 children.
 A Pre-Kindergarten class was added in 1993.
-More recently the Parents Morning Out class was added to include the younger age children from 6 month to 2 years of age to the program.
+More recently the Parents Morning Out class was added to include the younger age children from 6 months to 2 years of age to the program.

-The preschool program of Webster Hills UMC service children ages 6 months through 5 years.
-Designed to be an outreach ministry for the church and community, the preschool provides an environment of love, acceptance and guidance in which young children, through individual and group experiences, have an opportunity to grow intellectually, socially, emotionally, physically and spiritually.
+The preschool program of Webster Hills UMC services children ages 6 months through 5 years.
+Designed to be an outreach ministry for the church and community, the preschool provides an environment of love, acceptance, and guidance in which young children, through individual and group experiences, have an opportunity to grow intellectually, socially, emotionally, physically, and spiritually.

 The preschool recognizes parents and legal guardians are among the most important influences in a child’s life and consider itself in partnership with the home.
 All parents and legal guardians are encouraged to volunteer for special activities throughout the school year.